ABOUT THE NATIVE-LED NONPROFIT LIST

 No, we asked participating organizations to share the number of board members and leadership team who identify as Native.
 We do not require proof of identity, descendance, citizenship, or enrollment in a state or federally recognized Tribe.

-Are there Indigenous or Native organizations participating that are outside of the United States of America?
+Are Indigenous or Native organizations outside of the U.S. eligible?

 While we recognize that U.S. boundaries were not created by Indigenous communities, and are often in conflict with how we identify, at this time we are only including organizations located within the U.S. and registered under the IRS (501c3s or fiscally sponsored) or Federally Recognized Tribes (7871 Tribal Nonprofits).